proofzero/rollupid/CONTRIBUTING.md

 ### Setup

 Run `npx playwright install` to install the browsers you want to test with.
+Also setup the test credentials in the .env.example files in console and passport.

 ### Apps E2E Testing